microsoft/azure-pipelines-task-lib/CONTRIBUTING.md

  * If at all possible, an *isolated* way to reproduce the behavior
  * The behavior you expect to see, and the actual behavior
  * Ensure it doesn't reproduce on the latest version or master
- * An http trace from fiddler or charles if possible (the relevant parts)

 ## 5. Do you have a suggestion?